tensorflow/tfjs-core/docs/tutorials/intro.md

 The central unit of data in **deeplearn.js** is the `Tensor`.
-A `Tensor` consists of a set of floating point values shaped into an array of an arbitrary number of dimensions. `Tensor`s have a `shape` attribute to define their shape.
-The library provides sugar subclasses for low-rank `Tensor`s:
+A `Tensor` consists of a set of floating point values shaped into an array of an arbitrary number of dimensions.
+Tensors have a `shape` attribute to define their shape.
+The library provides sugar subclasses for low-rank Tensors:
 `Scalar`, `Tensor1D`, `Tensor2D`, `Tensor3D` and `Tensor4D`, as well as helper functions to construct them.

 Example usage with a 2x3 matrix: